HimanshuBarak/DSA/Linked List/sort 0,1,2 in linked list.md

 Input:
 N = 8
 value[] = {1,2,2,1,2,0,2,2}

 Output: 0 1 1 2 2 2 2 2

-Explanation: All the 0s are segregated to the left end of the linked list,
-2s to the right end of the list, and
+Explanation: All the 0s are segregated to the left end of the linked list, 2s to the right end of the list, and1s in between.
-1s in between.

 Example 2:

 Input:

 N = 4

 value[] = {2,2,0,1}

 Output: 0 1 2 2

 Explanation: After arranging all the
 0s,1s and 2s in the given format, the output will be 0 1 2 2.